userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 ### Arms Driver Interface

-The interface is a ROS package for robotic arm control and status feedback.
-This package defines several topics for posting and subscribing to the status of the robot arm, control commands, and associated error code information.
-Below are detailed descriptions of each topic and its related message types:
+This interface is used for arm control and status feedback ROS package.
+The package defines multiple topics for publishing and subscribing to the status of the robot arm, control commands, and associated error code information.
+The following are detailed descriptions of each topic and its related message types:

 <table style="width: 100%; border-collapse: collapse;">
   <tr>